sueszli/blog/is a phd right for me?.md

 2. **understand that choices come with opportunity costs.**

-   - consider time and money: years spent pursuing a ph.d. or being unemployed mean missing out on paychecks.
+   - consider time and money: years spent pursuing a ph.d. or being unemployed mean missing out on almost a million dollars in lost paychecks.
    - risk of overspecialization: too much study may make you overqualified for certain positions.
    - mental strain: the competitive nature of academia could overwhelm or exhaust you.

 3. **accept the role of skill as well as luck.**

    - no academic degree guarantees success; it only improves your chances if you put in the effort.
-   - each ph.d. experience differs due to various factors such as research field, advisors, institution reputation, and location (european ph.d.s are shorter).
+   - each ph.d. experience differs due to various factors such as research field, advisors, institution reputation, and location (european ph.d.s are shorter, but also cause you to start with your thesis later).

 4. **think about distributions vs. samples.**